-Right now, this is the age at which you'll receive the maximum Social Security benefit -- if you can hold off that long.
-It's important to note, however, that Social Security is in turmoil right now and that your benefits vary according to how much you've Social Security Administration's website.into the plan and what year you were born.
-Find out how your birth year affects your benefits at the
+Right now, this is the age at which you'll receive the maximum Social Security benefit if you were born in 1960 or later -- if you can hold off that long.
+It's important to note, however, that your benefits vary according to how much you've put into the plan and what year you were born.

 At this point, it will start to seem like everybody wants you to start taking your money back.
-This is when you're required to take minimum distributions from tax-deferred retirement plans such as 401(k)s and IRAs (except a Roth IRA) every year -- even if you're still punching a clock every day.
+This is when you are to take your required minimum distributions (RMDs) from tax-deferred retirement plans such as 401(k)s and IRAs (except a Roth IRA) every year -- even if you're still punching a clock every day.

 So, if your birthday is September 21 and you turn 70 Â½ on March 21, 20XX, by April 1, 20XX, you must start withdrawing money from your 401(k).
 Keep in mind that because these distributions went into your retirement accounts tax deferred, your RMDs will be taxed as normal income, so be prepared to pay when it's time to file for taxes.